 College students across the country are facing greater challenges in meeting living expenses, despite the fact that increasing numbers of students are working full or part time.
-Students often rely on multiple sources of financial support to cover their living expenses, including financial aid, student loans, and assistance from parents or other family members.
+Students often rely on multiple sources of financial support, including financial aid, student loans, and assistance from parents or other family members, to cover their living expenses.
 Yet even with these types of financial help, many students need to work while in school; in particular, more than two-thirds of students enrolled in community colleges work full or part time.
 In a recent financial wellness survey, 56% of students report paying for college using money from their current employment, and 31% of students pay for college with credit cards, leading to accumulation of increased debt.
-Working long hours to increase income comes at a price - ultimately, it can interfere with academic performance and reduce the likelihood of obtaining a degree.
-Students report that two of the major obstacles to academic success are difficulty meeting expenses and juggling work with school and other responsibilities.
+Working long hours to earn more income comes at a price, as it can interfere with academic performance and ultimately the likelihood of obtaining a degree.
+Students report that two of the major obstacles to academic success are juggling work with school and other responsibilities and difficulty meeting expenses.
 For more information, see the 2019 United For ALICE Report, The Consequences of Insufficient Household Income.